borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 http://localhost:3000/api-docs
 ```

-This will display the Swagger documentation for the API.
-This will display the Swagger documentation for the API.
+This will display the Swagger documentation(VIEW-ONLY) for the API.

 2. **Check your terminal** for the following messages: